pchuan98/occt/README.md

 ## License

 This project follows the licensing terms of Open CASCADE Technology (OCCT).
 Please refer to the OCCT documentation for specific licensing information.

-## Contributing

-Focus on project-specific files only.
-The `occt/` folder is a submodule and should be ignored.
-Custom functionality should be implemented in separate project directories.